Main Content

 From Near-Demolition to Cherished Landmark

-It was condemned by the city and came dangerously close to demolition until 2007, when the Southside Baptist Church donated the property to the Tuscaloosa County Preservation Society.
-After much repair and renovation, the home stands today as a reminder of the past and also a popular venue for special events.
+It was condemned by the city and came dangerously close to demolition until 2007 when the Southside Baptist Church donated the property to the Tuscaloosa County Preservation Society.
+After much repair and renovation, the home stands today as a reminder of the past and is also a popular venue for special events.

 Auto Parts Store